IlhamIbrahimli/EncryptedServer/README.md

 The key is an md5 encrypted hash.
 Remember the plaintext version inorder to give it to users.

-Make sure that the 'Messages.txt' file exists in the directory.
+Make sure that the 'Messages.txt' file exists in the server directory.
 Before running the client, run the pip command `pip install kivymd pycryptodome` to make sure the dependancies are installed.
 Now run the client and input your name, the ip address of the server and the unencrypted key.